 Come prepared to experience a beautiful place and meet some really amazing people.
-In addition to being awed by Guatemala’s natural surroundings, you will learn about the ancient Mayan culture and explore its customs and delicious cuisine.
+In addition to being awed by Guatemala’s natural surroundings, you will learn about the ancient Mayan culture and explore its indigenous customs and delicious cuisine.

-Once you have arrived at La Aurora airport and gone through immigration, ISL staff will be waiting for you outside the exit holding a blue ISL sign.
+Once you have arrived at La Aurora airport and gone through Immigration, ISL staff will be waiting for you outside the exit holding a blue ISL sign.
 You will have a chance to settle into your lodgings before beginning your experience in Guatemala.

-The Sanctuary of Mayan Rites.
-Watch Mayan priests perform rituals that invoke the spirits of their ancestors.
+The Sanctuary of Mayan Rites Watch Mayan priests perform rituals that invoke the spirits of their ancestors.
 The Mayan Sanctuary is located inside a cave on the shore of Lake Atitlan in the town of San Jorge, just 15 minutes away from Sololá.

-Music and Mayan Folkloric Dance.
-Experience Mayan music and dance and learn about their hand made, multicolored fabrics.
+Music and Mayan Folkloric Dance Experience Mayan music and dance and learn about their hand made, multicolored fabrics.

-Cathedrals.
-Visit some iconic Catholic churches, and learn about their colonial history.
+Cathedral Visit some iconic Catholic churches, and learn about their colonial history.

-Azul Mayan Archeological Museum: Learn more about the Mayan culture in the Blue Maya Museum.
+Azul Mayan Archeological Museum Learn more about the Mayan culture in the Blue Maya Museum.
 Entrance fee is $5.

-Hotel Posada Los Bucaros (Antigua): Experience authentic colonial architecture and enjoy the magic that surrounds the city.
-Hotel Posada is 150 years old and has been restored to become the perfect haven for our volunteers, committed to comfort, personalized attention, and safety.
+Hotel Posada Los Bucaros (Antigua) Experience authentic colonial architecture and enjoy the magic that surrounds the city.
+Hotel Posada is 150 years old and has been restored to become the perfect haven for our volunteers, committed to comfort, personalized attention and safety.